KTH/devops-course/contributions/essay/isacha/README.md

 ## Title

-CI tools in the context of business
+CI in the context of business

 ## Names and KTH ID